Alison Lester

-Alison Jean Lester (born 17 November 1952) is an Australian author and illustrator who has published over 25 children's picture books and two young adult novels — The Quickstand Pony and The Snow Pony.
+Alison Jean Lester (born 17 November 1952) is an Australian author and illustrator who has published over 25 children's picture books and two young adult novels — The Quicksand Pony and The Snow Pony.
 In 2005 Lester won the Children's Book of the Year Award: Picture Book for her children's book, Are We There Yet?: A Journey Around Australia.
 Her books have been published worldwide.

 Early years and education

 Alison Lester was born in Foster, Victoria, Australia.
 She grew up on a farm overlooking the sea.
 She was educated at St Margaret's School in Berwick, Victoria, where she stayed as a boarder.
 She achieved a higher diploma in teaching at the Melbourne Teachers' College, where she trained as a secondary arts and crafts teacher.

 Career

 Lester taught for a while before starting a family and writing.
 She was also an illustrator for 5 years.
 Her first book was published in 1986.